qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/z25fBlog.md

 - We share a few code examples showcasing course lecture contents in code, please check out [Here](https://github.com/qiyanjun/2025Fall-UVA-CS-MachineLearningDeep/tree/main/notebook)
 - Please slack DM TAs or me for any questions or concerns. (we are super slow in emails and much faster with Slack DMs!)
 - For sick day reschedule (with doctor note) and SDAC issues, please email to: [instructor email here](mailto:instructors-25f-machine-learning-1534062135941@mail.canvas.its.virginia.edu)
-- Please remember to submit your reading question assignments on Tuesdays by noon (In Canvas!)
+- Please remember to submit your reading question assignments due on Tuesdays by noon (Weekly In Canvas!)
+Please submit one question per lecture reading.
+For each week, Thursday are for flip reading; I will email you what to read on Tuesday evenings!
+Please remember to submit questions from your past week reading as submissions to those weekly question assignment entries.

 <hr>